dmit-2008/dmit2008-A02-winter-2025/16-lifecycle-hackernews/README.md

 for each story I want to use https://hacker-news.firebaseio.com/v0/item/8863.json?print=pretty where the id changes.

-Refer to whatweweredoing.excalidraw for the diagram.
+Refer to diagram.excalidraw for the diagram.